-Many would say that the over 65 year olds are the most likely age group to be targeted and fall victim to scams, however recent research by Natwest found that young adults aged 18-24 were the most targeted by scams in 2024, with 60% either suffering financial losses themselves or knowing someone who did.
-In comparison, only 15% of individuals over 65 reported being aware of financial losses affecting themselves or someone they know5.
+Many would say that the over 65 year olds are the most likely age group to be targeted and fall victim to scams; however, research by Natwest found that young adults aged 18-24 were the most targeted by scams in 2024, with 60% either suffering financial losses themselves or knowing someone who did.
+In comparison, only 15% of individuals over 65 reported being aware of financial losses affecting themselves or someone they know4.

 The UK’s National Cyber Security Centre, (NCSC) and other global fraud intelligence agencies are warning that fraudsters are leveraging Artificial Intelligence (AI) to develop even more malicious and convincing scams, for example:

-No industry is safe from the fraudsters; today the BBC reported that a large number of consumers are being scammed by social media adverts for luxury advent calendars, that are being sold for a fraction of the cost of the genuine item1.
-In the last few years there has been an increase in Black Friday and Christmas scams involving DIY products, interior furnishings and garden products, such as patio heaters, as people are spending more time at home3.
+No industry is safe from the fraudsters; last Christmas the BBC reported that a large number of consumers were being scammed by social media adverts for luxury advent calendars.
+This year Citizens Advice research found that 26% of those personally deceived by scams were duped while online shopping, for example, fake websites and counterfeit or non-existent goods6.
+In the last few years there has been an increase in Black Friday and Christmas scams involving DIY products, interior furnishings and garden products, such as patio heaters, as people are spending more time at home7.

-Holiday scams have tripled in the first quarter of 20244, and as the festive period is a popular time to take a well earned break, organisations such as banks and the National Cyber Security Centre, are warning us of the increasing number of festive holiday scams.
+Holiday booking scams increased in early 2025, as fraudsters recognise that the festive period is a popular time to take a well-earned break.
 Scammers are using AI to create wonderful holiday itineraries, luring us in with beautiful photos and exciting activities.
 Beware of scammers exploiting AI to produce hundreds of glowing reviews for businesses that don’t actually exist.
-Tripadvisor identified and flagged 2 million reviews on its platform as fake over the past year4.
+Tripadvisor identified and flagged 2.7 million reviews on its platform as fake over the past year8.

 For many years it has been possible to spot scam communication because of typing errors, mis-spelt words or poor grammar, however with the use of AI communications these are pretty much eliminated and written communication is far better.
 So how do we protect ourselves against scammers?
 The National Cyber Security Centre (NCSC) is advising us not to be drawn into offers that have a limited time to buy or look too good to be true, as they probably are.
 Everyone likes a bargain, and the scammers know this, so they take advantage of shoppers desire to spend less, especially in times of a cost of living crisis.
 Also if an item is being advertised as being scarce or hard to obtain, don’t feel under pressure to buy it.
 Do your research and look at alternative suppliers and options.
 For guidance from NSCS on shopping securely take a look at Shopping and Paying Online Securely.